Chaotic Dynamics and Zero-Velocity Structures in the Pluto-Charon CR3BP: Conclusion

 \section{Conclusion}

-In this work, we modeled the planar CR3BP for the Pluto--Charon system, with $\mu \approx 0.109$.
-We presented classical horseshoe and tadpole orbits for a low $\mu$ system, then compared them with the attempts in the Pluto--Charon system, which is intrinsically unstable.
-We also presented trajectories with the $L_1$ neck open and closed.
-The Pluto--Charon system is chaotic and small changes in the initial position and velocity cause significant alterations in the trajectory; therefore, it cannot host long-lived Trojan companions at the triangular Lagrange points.
-In the future, this study could be extended to the spatial CR3BP by including the vertical degree of freedom, or extended to the elliptic restricted three-body problem (ER3BP).
+In this work, we modeled the planar CR3BP for the Pluto–Charon system, with $\mu \approx 0.109$.
+We presented classical horseshoe and tadpole orbits for a low-$\mu$ system, then compared them with corresponding simulations in the Pluto–Charon case, which is intrinsically unstable.
+We also examined trajectories with the $L_1$ neck open and closed.
+The Pluto–Charon system exhibits strong sensitivity to initial conditions, where small changes in position or velocity lead to drastically different trajectories.
+These results numerically validate the theoretical instability of the triangular Lagrange points for high-$\mu$ binaries, confirming that Pluto–Charon cannot sustain long-lived Trojan companions.
+Future work could extend this analysis to the spatial or elliptic restricted three-body problem to further refine the understanding of chaotic transport and instability in high-$\mu$ systems.